Northwestern Memorial Hospital PGY2 Residency Program

 Clinical Pharmacist, Emergency Medicine

-Cowett received her Doctor of Pharmacy degree from University of Maryland.
-She completed her PGY1 pharmacy residency at Northwestern Memorial Hospital where she also early committed for her PGY2 in emergency medicine and was hired on after for a full-time position in the emergency department.
-In addition to residency program coordinator, Cowett is APPE preceptor and chair of the Education Committee within SAEM's Academic Emergency Medicine Pharmacist's national organization.
-Her clinical interests include managing patients with substance use disorders, harm-reduction efforts and antimicrobial stewardship.
+Alli received her Doctor of Pharmacy degree from University of Maryland.
+She completed her PGY1 and Emergency Medicine PGY2 at Northwestern Memorial Hospital where she continued her career in the Emergency Department.
+In addition to residency program coordinator, Alli is the APPE preceptor and chair of the Education Committee within SAEM's Academic Emergency Medicine Pharmacist's national organization.
+Alli’s clinical interests include managing patients with substance use disorders, harm-reduction efforts, and antimicrobial stewardship.

 This residency program aims to build on competencies achieved in a PGY1 residency to develop proficient, independent clinicians with expertise in infectious diseases pharmacotherapy and antimicrobial stewardship.